baroleex04/dbms-postgres-251/README.md

 - Centralize image (if possible) - this item as handled manually to local as large size -> large effort

 ## ⚙️ Setup & Commands
+#### Please notice that download the data image from ref links, extracting it and place it in the folder data beforing naming it as `test_MRI_Data`.
+Moreover, download the excel report file and add it under data folder.
 ### 1. Start PostgreSQL + pgAdmin
 ```bash
 make up
 ```